allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

 This guideline for infractions is separate from the Allegheny College Honor code guidelines.
-While the Honor Code involves all students in Allegheny College and is enforced by the college's Honor Committee, this code of C only includes members of the Data Abstraction class for the Fall semester of 2020.
+While the Honor Code involves all students in Allegheny College and is enforced by the college's Honor Committee, this Code of Conduct only includes members of the Data Abstraction class for the Fall semester of 2020.